Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 5. Leverage Selenium Grid for parallel test execution to run tests on multiple browsers and environments, helping scale your test coverage.

-6. Capture screenshots upon test failures.
+6. Capture screenshots upon test failures to assist with debugging.

 7. Use logging to log test execution for easy debugging.